-The Division of Resources and Geoscience within the NSW Department of Planning and Environment is responsible for administering petroleum titles under the Petroleum (Onshore) Act 1991.
+- The Division of Mining, Exploration and Geoscience within the Department of Regional NSW — responsible for administering petroleum titles under the Petroleum (Onshore) Act 1991 including Petroleum Exploration Licences (PELs), Petroleum Assessment Leases (PALs) and Petroleum Production Leases (PPLs).

-The Department of Primary Industries – Water is responsible for the management of the State's surface water and groundwater resources, and assesses the potential impacts of a gas proposal on water resources, their dependent ecosystems, culturally significant sites and existing water users.
+- The Natural Resources Access Regulator and Water NSW — responsible for the management and regulation of NSW’s surface water and groundwater resources and assessing the potential impacts of an onshore gas development applications on water resources, their dependent ecosystems, culturally significant sites and existing water users as well as issuing Water Access Licences (WALs).

 Role of the EPA